Lover Boy (1989 film)

-Lover Boy is a 1989 short film directed by Geoffrey Wright.
+Lover Boy is a 1989 Australian romantic drama film directed by Geoffrey Wright.
 It stars Noah Taylor and Gillian Jones.

 Plot

 In the western suburbs of Melbourne, shy teenage misfit Mick (Noah Taylor) is volunteered by his mother to mow the lawns of her friend Sally (Gillian Jones).
 Mick and Sally soon become lovers, drawn to each other for different reasons – Mick from typical adolescent sexuality and Sally from desperate loneliness.
 The relationship leads to conflict and eventually violence.